 Herga Folk and Acoustic Club was first based at The Royal Oak in Wealdstone back in 1963.

 Herga, the name taken by the club back then, is the old name for Harrow.
 It actually refers to a hilltop temple; one stood on the Hill where St Mary’s Church stands today.

 It seems that the Club has been subconsciously drawn to its namesake with its move to The Castle in 2017.

 The journey up this prominent hill is as special today, but rather than as religious pilgrims, we meet on the hill with old friends and new faces to enjoy shared music and song.

 We charge no fee for entry, however our raffle will accumulate funds so that we can book special guests.

 The raffle prizes are a bottle of fine wine and a choice of CDs.

-The Castle of course ask that drinks be bought at the bar and not be brought in.
+The Castle of course asks all dogs, young and old, that drinks be bought at the bar and not be brought in from outside.